greeny277/inductive_logic_programming/doc/notizen.md

 \begin{bsp}
-	In Figure \ref{fig:fam_rel} is an easy family relation given and the algorithm has to deduce a rule for if someone is a daughter.
+	In Figure \ref{fig:fam_rel} an easy family relation is given and the algorithm has to derive a rule for if someone is a daughter.

 	\begin{figure}[H]
 		\begin{center}